Kentucky governor: Storms may have killed at least 70 people

 “Probably the most remarkable thing is that there’s not a greater loss of life,” Hutchinson said after touring the wreckage of the nursing home.
 “It is catastrophic.
 It’s a total destruction.”

-Three storm-related deaths were confirmed in Tennessee, said Dean Flener, spokesman for the Tennessee Emergency Management Agency.
-Two of the deaths occurred in Lake County, and the third was in Obion County — both in the northwestern corner of the state.
+Three storm-related deaths were confirmed in northwestern Tennessee, said Dean Flener, spokesman for the Tennessee Emergency Management Agency.

-The storms swept through Bowling Green, Kentucky, near the Tennessee border, tearing roofs off homes and flinging debris into roadways.
-A GM Corvette Assembly Plant and the nearby Corvette Museum sustained light damage.
-A semitrailer was overturned and pushed against a building just across the street.